yorkrobotlab/ardebug/README.md

 | 5 | Message | Used to send a string-based message to the application, which will be reported in the application console.
 The data field should contain a string, and may contain spaces. |
 | 6 | Custom Data | Used to send any custom data value, in the form of a key/value pair.
 Data field should include the key string, followed by the value string, separated by a space.
 Neither may contain spaces. |

-ode for communicating packets in this format via WiFi from a linux-based robot is provided in <i>ardebug/RobotAPI</i>, primarily for illustrative purposes.
-An example of how this can be integrated into an example robot controller is provided in <i>ardebug/ExampleRobotController</i>
+Code for communicating packets in this format via WiFi from a linux-based robot is provided in <i>ardebug/RobotAPI</i>, primarily for illustrative purposes.
+An example of how this can be integrated into an example argos robot controller is provided in <i>ardebug/ExampleRobotController/e-puck</i>.
+An example controller for PsiSwarm robots using bluetooth communication is also provided in <i>ardebug/ExampleRobotController/psi-swarm</i>.
+Only the main file is provided here.
+Example projects for the PsiSwarm robot and the used libraries can be found at the [mbed team page](http://os.mbed.com/teams/Psi-Swarm-Robot/).

 ## Tracking System
 Tracking information regarding the position and orientation of each robot is passed through the same interface as the other data, meaning that the code can be easily extended to support a different tracking system from the ARuCo based one included, or even receive tracking data via the network from a seperate machine.